No más bebés: Mothers

 Dolores Madrigal: Dolores and her husband were factory workers that saved up for their family and house.
 After learning about the sterilization several weeks after it occurred, her relationship with her husband became strained, who directed his anger at her verbally and physically.
 He had started to drink after the sterilization occurred.
 He would say, "Women do this to be with other men and their husbands never found out".
 She was the lead plaintiff in the historic civil rights trial.
 Her son found out about the sterilization during the production of the film.

 Maria Figueroa: Living in East LA, a family-oriented women that was always with her children when not at work.
 Like the other mothers, Maria's life was changed when she was sterilized, affecting her life and marriage.
-She chose to stay in her marriage for her children, and almost went as far as committing suicide because of the effects the sterilization had on her marriage and mental state.
+She chose to stay in her marriage for her children, and almost went as far as attempting suicide because of the effects the sterilization had on her marriage and mental state.
 After informing her husband of her sterilization, he told her that she could not conduct any interviews or testify.

 Melvina Hernández: A homeworker who was sterilized at the age of 23 and did not find out until four years later.
 She was told to sign a paper that was in English for a C-section that was needed if the doctor was going to "save her and the baby".
 Hernandez refused, because her husband was not present, but the nurse told her to sign or she would die.
 The nurse ended up grabbing her hand and signed the paper for her.